octobercms/docs/help-developer-guide.md

 <a name="psr-exceptions"></a>
 ## Exceptions to PSR standards

-There are some exceptions to the PSR standard used by October.
+There are some exceptions to the PSR standard used by October CMS.

 <a name="psr-exception-methods"></a>
 ### Controller Methods